Las Vegas Motorcyclist Killed in Box Truck Collision on Highway 95

 The Clark County coroner recently identified the motorcyclist killed in yesterday morning’s fatal crash as a 23-year-old man from Las Vegas.
 The accident happened yesterday at 2:30 in the morning on Highway 95 near Cheyenne.

 The motorcyclist was traveling southbound when somehow his motorcycle crashed into the back of a box delivery truck.
 The rider was ejected from the bike and pronounced dead at the scene, his motorcycle still lodged in the tailgate of the truck.

 If he was traveling at high speeds, he may not have had enough time to react to the box truck driver slowing down.
-The coroner did rule that the cause of death was blunt force trauma to the head and chest.
-The box truck driver was unharmed by the accident and is not expected to face charges.
+The coroner did rule that the critical injuries caused the death including blunt force trauma to the head and chest.
+The box truck driver was unharmed by the accident with minor injuries and is not expected to face charges.

 If a motorcyclist is disobeying a traffic law or motorcycle-specific law at the time of an accident, they can be held partially or totally liable for their own injuries.

 Wrongful death and personal injury claims can only be filed against at-fault parties.
 If the box truck driver was in no way at-fault for the accident, then the driver cannot be named as a defendant in a wrongful death case.

 Motorcyclists are prone to more serious injuries in the event of an accident than drivers of passenger or commercial vehicles.
 They do not have a cab surrounding them, but only a helmet and some additional safety equipment protecting them from the open road and other vehicles.